 - Sometimes head-banging can go wrong in so many ways...

 - In American Sign Language, one quick way to say "bathroom" is to make the sign language "T" (Thumb between the pointer and middle fingers in a closed fist) and wave it gently side to side.
-Unfortunately, in Germany, that same sign is the equivalent to flipping the middle finger.
-Double unfortunate if someone German asks where your friend went and he had gone to the bathroom.
+Unfortunately, in some countries, that same sign is the equivalent to flipping the middle finger.
+Double unfortunate if someone asks where your friend went and he had gone to the bathroom.

 - In South Korea it's almost the same, you only move your finger one to the left.
 Effectively flipping somebody off in the process.

 - Almost the same in the Russian-speaking world, minus the wave, although the middle finger is becoming more popular thanks to Hollywood, while the closed fist-like gesture is being relegated to being only mildly insulting.

 - The Peace symbol of the first and second fingers, if held up palm inward, is quite rude in England, and the rest of the UK for that matter.
 (The apocryphal story about archers during the Hundred Years War is involved but untrue.)
 Palm outward is fine.